gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 ## Protocol Overview

-   DTLS in SCTP is an protection engine specification for the SCTP CRYPTO chunk {{I-D.westerlund-tsvwg-sctp-crypto-chunk}} that utilizes DTLS 1.2 or 1.3 for the security functions like encryption, authentication, replay protection and security
+   DTLS in SCTP is a protection engine specification for the SCTP CRYPTO chunk {{I-D.westerlund-tsvwg-sctp-crypto-chunk}} that utilizes DTLS 1.2 or 1.3 for the security functions like encryption, authentication, replay protection and security